Architecture of Prague, Czech Republic

 Modern Architecture in Prague

 Because Prague emerged largely unscathed from the bombs of WWII its historic center is remarkably well preserved.
 There are few examples of modern architecture.
 There are only a few newly constructed buildings scattered throughout the city, and it’s much more common to see renovations and additions to older buildings.
-Despite the lack of inventory, some contemporary buildings in Prague are completely unique featuring styles of architecture that have evolved over the decades.
+Despite the lack of inventory, some contemporary buildings in Prague are unique featuring styles of architecture that have evolved over the decades.
 Of course, Prague’s history and the history of the Czech People are common themes throughout these modern structures, and in a way, the modern architecture of Prague can be seen as some of the most important Czech Architecture ever built.
 The buildings in the list below were all built in an era when Prague was the capital of a thriving independent nation, first as Czechoslovakia, and now as the modern Czech Republic.

 Maps Data: Imagery © 2021 CNES / Airbus, GEODIS Brno, GeocContent, Maxar Technologies, Map Data ©2021